beep-projects/telegram.bot/README.md

 For using `telegram.bot`, you need a **Telegram** account and app.
 See [telegram.org](https://telegram.org/) on how to set this up.
 Once you have Telegram installed, you need to create a **bot** and get an **API token** for it.
 This can be done by talking to **[@BotFather](https://core.telegram.org/bots#6-botfather)** in your Telegram app.
 [Follow this guide](https://core.telegram.org/bots#6-botfather), or google for it.

-The **API token** is a string like `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw` that is required to authorize your requests for communication via the Bot API.
+The **API token** is a string like `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw` that is required to authorize your requests for communication via the [Telegram Bot API](https://core.telegram.org/bots/api).
 Once you have obtained an API token to authorize your bot, you can start using `telegram.bot`.

 First thing you should do is to test if your API token is valid.
 The test will finish silently, if the API token is valid, and it will return the Telegram server's reply, if the API token is invalid, e.g.